AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Architecture-first: We design AI agent architectures tailored to your specific context, integration requirements, and use cases rather than fitting your needs to a pre-built platform.

-Technology-agnostic: We select and combine the best tools for each situation rather than promoting a single platform.
-This might mean using LangChain for orchestration, Pinecone for vector search, and specific LLMs chosen for particular capabilities.
+Technology-agnostic: We select and combine the best tools for each situation.
+This might mean LangGraph for orchestration, Pinecone for vector search, Bedrock for managed infrastructure, and specific LLMs chosen for particular capabilities.

 Context engineering focus: Our Autonomous Agents and Agentic Workflows are built on robust context infrastructure that ensures agents have access to the information they need.